swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 Due to the existing use of `/` in comment syntax and operators, there are some syntactic ambiguities to consider.
 While there are quite a few cases to consider, we do not feel that the impact of any individual case is sufficient to disqualify the syntax.
 Some of these ambiguities require a couple of source breaking language changes, and as such the `/.../` syntax requires upgrading to a new language mode in order to use.

 ## Detailed design

+### Upgrade path

+Due to the source breaking changes needed for the `/.../` syntax, it will be introduced in Swift 6 mode.
+However, projects will be able to adopt it earlier by using the compiler flag `-enable-regex-literals`.
+Note this does not affect the extended syntax `#/.../#`, which will be usable immediately.

 ### Typed captures